University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Assignment/public_health_microbial_genomics_assignment.md

 2. Based on the results from your species classification analysis, what bacterial species do the 7 isolates belong to? **[3 marks]**.

-3. Summarise the main findings from your mlst analysis **[8 marks]**.
+3. Summarise the main findings from your MLST analysis **[8 marks]**.
 Make sure you include the following information:
     - a.
 How many MLST STs are present?
     - b.
 What are the MLST STs present?
     - c.
 How many samples belong to each MLST ST?
     - d.
 Do you think that an outbreak is present? what analysis might you do next to confirm that an outbreak is present? explain your answer.
+    - e.
+What was the species specific flag that you provided to the MLST tool?

  4. Based on the results from your species classification and mlst analysis, complete the `species` and `mlst_ST` columns in the provided `Metadata.csv` file. **[4 marks]**.